In Sight, In Mind

 Be Smart About Sun Protection

-We’re told in order to reduce our risk of skin cancer we should avoid intense sunlight, wear sunscreen, seek shade, wear hats, etc. While the link between sunlight and melanoma has not been proven, advice for vision health is the same as skin health: wear sun protection.
+We’re told to reduce our risk of skin cancer we should avoid intense sunlight, wear sunscreen, seek shade, wear hats, etc. While the link between sunlight and melanoma has not been proven, advice for vision health is the same as skin health: wear sun protection.

 Get Protective Eyewear

-Some doctors have the opinion that sunglasses may reduce risk of eye melanoma.
+Some doctors have the opinion that sunglasses may reduce the risk of eye melanoma.
 Invest in some UV-protected sunglasses when you are out in bright sunlight.
 The best protection for your eyes is wrap-around sunglasses with 99% to 100% UVA and UVB absorption.

 If you take anything away from this article, let it be the importance of vision protection and eye health.
 Long days, bright lights and screen time may make for tired eyes, but do not shrug off any symptoms surrounding your vision.
 Make the time to see an optometrist to ensure you are taking the best care of your eyes that you can.